eddrw/eddrw-papercrafts/README.md

 ## anything else?

-The papercrafts are free but if you want to support me try playing the game I'm working on here
+The papercrafts are free but if you want to support me [try playing the game I'm working on here](https://lizardtank.itch.io/lizard-unleashed) and maybe consider buying it when it launches